Accessory for the station

 This is a mechanically solid and steady wabble-key by Kent Engineers, which I use since lately.
 Due to its weight (1100 g) it is however not much conditionally for the portable operation.
 What a pity!
 This key is also buyable from Wimo.

 Modification: The nuts for adjusting the resetting force can solve itself with the use easily.
-I screwed therefore two additional nuts on it.
+I screwed therefore 2 additional nuts on it.
 In the picture this are visible as silver colored nuts by the side parts of the key.
 Additionally the replacement of the original springs made itself necessary, since the adjustment of the resetting force did not occur sensitiv enough.
 After softer ones were inserted, this succeeded however without problems.

 Funky - a key using pressure sensors